Oklahoma judge approves Teva’s $85 million opioid settlement

-FILE PHOTO: The logo of Teva Pharmaceutical Industries, Tel Aviv, Israel, February 19, 2019.
+FILE PHOTO: The logo of Teva Pharmaceutical Industries is seen during a news conference held by its CEO, Kare Schultz, to discuss the company's 2019 outlook in Tel Aviv, Israel February 19, 2019.
 REUTERS/Amir Cohen/File Photo

 June 24, 2019